LADSoft/OrangeC/doc/Technical Documentation/IEEE-695 Object File format.md

-When a checksum record is encountered the two hex digits after it give the sum, modulo 128, of all non-control characters after the '.' of the last checksum record (or start of file) and up to and including the 'S' of the current checksum record.
+When a checksum record is encountered the two hex digits after it give the sum, modulo 128, of all non-control characters after the '.' of the last checksum record (or start of file) and up to and including the '`S`' of the current checksum record.
 (Since it ignores control characters any formatting such as line feeds, carriage returns, or tabs are not counted)